FAQs

 Where are you?

-Ocean State Montessori School is located on Grove Avenue in East Providence between Route 195, Route 44, and Broadway.
+Ocean State Montessori School is located at 100 Grove Avenue in East Providence between Route 195, Route 44, and Broadway.
+We are just minutes from Providence's East Side via 195 or the Henderson Bridge and are conveniently located for parents commuting from the East Bay to Providence.
 For details see the Map & Directions page.